-I hereby nominate for the position of Deputy Chairman of the Eastern Metropolitan Regional Council Audit Committee for the term of Office commencing on the date of the election and continuing until the next ordinary elections day and/or other circumstances occur in accordance with section 5.11 of the Local Government Act 1995.

-I hereby certify that I accept the above nomination to the position of Deputy Chairman of the Eastern Metropolitan Regional Council Audit Committee.
+To the Chief Executive Office cer Chairman of the Eastern Meterm of Office commencing for the position of Deputy etropolitan Regional Council Audit Committee for the g on the date of the election and continuing until the and/or other circumstances occur in accordance with overnment Act 1995.
+Signed: Date: ereby certify that I accept the above nomination to the an of the Eastern Metropolitan Regional Council Audit Signed: Date: This certificate is to be con another Representative. npleted when a Representative is nominated by

-another Representative.